 Even though U.S. companies send jobs abroad, their increased competitiveness and profitability allows them to create new jobs in America.
 A study from the London School of Economics Center for Economic Performance found that the overall impact of offshoring on employment is neutral.
-Since offshoring tends to increase productivity and reduce costs, companies can expand domestic hiring enough to offset the jobs lost to workers overseas.
+The study found that the savings brought about by offshoring allowed companies to expand domestic hiring enough to offset the number of jobs lost to foreign workers.
 15